Cinque Terre vs Amalfi Coast: Which One to Visit & Why (+Map, Info & Tips)

 Cost

-Visiting Cinque Terre should be cheaper than the Amalfi Coast.
-Of course, so much depends on your choices – how you travel around, where and how long you stay, which restaurants you dine at, etc.
+Of course, a lot depends on your choices – how you travel around, where, and how long you stay, which restaurants you dine at, etc. But in general, the Amalfi Coast is a much more expensive destination than Cinque Terre.

 Good to know: It is possible to visit both destinations on a lower budget as well.
 For that, use public transport and stay in the bigger towns nearby.
 So for Cinque Terre, stay in La Spezia and travel by train, and for the Amalfi Coast – stay in Sorrento (or even in Naples) and travel by public bus.